-- In your module, click on the Turn editing on button (top right)
+- In your module, click on the Navigation menu (hamburger menu) button (top right)

-- Click on Gradebook Setup to open the settings-editing page for the Moodle grade book for this module
+- In the central drop=down menu at the top, click on Gradebook Setup to open the settings-editing page for the Moodle grade book for this module

-If your grade items aren't already in a category you will need to add them in to one before you can apply the weighting, instructions on adding and managing categories can be found here Grades 5 - How to Add Categories & Organise the Gradebook
+If your grade items aren't already in a category you will need to add them in to one before you can apply the weighting.

-- Inside the category setup click on the Edit button in the Actions column
+- Click on the Edit button against that category in the Actions column

 - Select Edit Settings